young-rex/social-via-email/Lemitar.md

 ## 1. Introduction

 Before Lemitar, a person's digital existence is fragmented and unowned.
 Their contacts, conversations, and interactions are scattered across platforms that don't know about each other.
 Each platform holds a piece of how the person interacts with others, but there is no single "them" online — just fragments spread across services.
-Most of these fragments are held by platforms the person does not control — platforms that can change terms, lock them out, or shut down.
-The person's digital presence is rented, not owned.
-And they cannot decide how their digital presence behaves as a whole — each platform dictates what they can do within its walls.
+Most of these fragments are held by platforms — platforms that can change terms, deplatform them, or shadow ban them.

+Existing approaches address parts of this problem — federated networks, self-hosted tools, decentralized identity standards — but none has unified identity ownership, data portability, and social interaction into a framework that works for ordinary people.
+And people cannot decide how their digital presence behaves as a whole — each platform defines what they can do within its walls.

 After Lemitar, a person has a unified, owned, and autonomous digital presence.
 Lemitar gives a name and structure to the idea that a person should be at the center — owning their identity and data — and the software serves them rather than the other way around.
 Lemitar deliberately unifies all these scattered features (texting, social media, GPS, etc.) into one named concept — an avatar — rather than leaving them as disconnected tools or calling it a vague term like "digital body."